 Another movie on Daisy’s list, Behind Enemy Lines, took place here during our war.

 Some great survival movies are not local.
-One that is actually one of my favourite: “Defiance” is a movie that was already recomended by Daisy a few days ago, but I just have to mentioned it again, because the movie resembles very much my grandfather’s stories of how was it in WW2, and I find it a very accurate and good movie.
+One that is actually one of my favourite: “Defiance” is a movie that was already recommended by Daisy a few days ago, but I just have to mention it again, because the movie resembles very much my grandfather’s stories of how was it in WW2, and I find it a very accurate and good movie.

 Watch and enjoy but remember movies are fiction.

 Many other good movies are out there, most of them are actually on that list in Daisy’s article, good movies, and movies that are fun.